-ADNI has proven to be a rich data set for industry-sponsored research, including an assessment of disease progression in the AD population [44].
-ADNI data have been combined with additional placebo data from clinical trials conducted in AD and are publicly available on the Coalition Against Major Disease Web site (http://www.c-path.org/CAMDcodr.cfm) for additional data mining [227].
+ADNI has proven to be a rich data set for industrysponsored research, including an assessment of disease progression in the AD population [44].
+Results from ADNI data have been combined with additional placebo data from clinical trials conducted in AD and are publicly available on the Coalition Against Major Diseases (CAMD) Web site for additional data mining [227].
 Modeling efforts have highlighted the importance of age, baseline cognitive status, and APOE status on disease progression rates; a model is currently under qualification review through newly developed European Medicines Agency (EMA) and FDA qualification procedures.
 These types of models will inform clinical trial design and streamline analysis for drug studies conducted in mild-to-moderate AD.

 ADNI has also enabled clinical studies in predementia, and many have been posted to www.clinicaltrials.gov, highlighting the use of CSF and amyloid PET biomarkers in cognitively impaired subjects to enrich for predementia clinical trials.
 Application to registration-level, phase III studies remains a challenge, as the biomarkers in ADNI have not yet been qualified for use or received regulatory approval.
-To address some of the remaining challenges, precompetitive and industry-sponsored initiatives were recently conducted to qualify CSF A β -42 and t-tau as biomarkers for enrichment in predementia study with the EMA, and a positive qualification opinion was posted on the EMA site for these particular biomarkers.
+To address some of the remaining challenges, precompetitive and industry-sponsored initiatives were recently conducted to qualify CSF $A\beta$ -42 and t-tau as biomarkers for enrichment in predementia study with the EMA, and a positive qualification opinion was posted on the EMA site for these particular biomarkers.
 Additional efforts are ongoing with the FDA.
 For the most part, industry has been using the biomarkers as enrichment tools in predementia and mild-to-moderate AD studies, and as secondary or exploratory efficacy measures to assess impact of exploratory drugs on biomarker measures of disease progression.